Promoting events is not an easy task!

 To craft an exclusive, engaging social media advertisement, make sure to include:

-- Short and catchy post text
+- Short and engaging post text

 - A perfect link description (For example – “Click here to purchase tickets”)

 Hashtags are nothing new, but having a congruous hashtag strategy for your event is crucial on so many levels.
-Before you finalize your event hashtags you need one that is –
+Before you finalize your event hashtags, you need one that is –

 Start your preparations as early as possible to hit the buzz before your event kicks off.